 PhD Showcase

-Fresh insights from the forefront of reading research - we're thrilled to be joined by PhD researchers to showcase their work.
+Fresh insights from the forefront of reading research - we're thrilled to be joined by PhD researchers showcasing their work: Homayra Rahimi and Wen Yang from UCL Institute of Education, and Dr Anish Harrison from the University of the West of England.

 Exclusive to Full Ticket holders.